 Greener computers and electronics should:

-- draw less power while in use (we include energy-efficiency results in our desktop computer reviews and laptop reviews)
+- draw less power while in use

 - use toxic-free components